cleon30/cerberus/README.md

 ## Installation

-You will have to install 3 main things: Python Dependencies and Typescript dependencies.
+You will have to install 3 main things: Python Dependencies, Typescript dependencies and Anchor + Solana.

 ### Python Dependencies